roman-milk/roman-milk.github.io/my-fair-slut.md

  "Listen guys."
 I said.
 "I appreciate the flattery and the small talk but I really need to be fucked well.
 Think you can help me out?"

  Their faces lit up and they led me to one of the other rooms.
 Eric grabbed me just after we got in and started kissing me.
 He wasn't that good but I kissed him back and made him feel like he was an expert.
 The other two watched for a while but grew quickly impatient.
 Carl pulled Eric away and took his place.
 Isaac, instead, got behind me and reached under my skirt to grab my ass.
 I purred when he touched me.
 Carl began to unbutton my blouse.
 I worked on his shirt.
 Isaac, having copped a good feel, slid my skirt down.
 I had no panties on.
 Eric in the meantime began to undress himself.
 It wasn't long before we were all naked.
 Eric had joined Carl at my chest and the each enjoyed a breast.
 I had a cock in each hand and jacked them off.
 Isaac went back to my ass but reached under and shoved his fingers in my pussy every so often.
 It was making me making me very hot.
-Report_Story #5